-- (9) If the sample location is known to have a TDS greater than 1,000 mg/L, gross alpha must be analyzed using an appropriate method, e.g., EPA 00-02, EPA 900.0.
+- (10) If the sample location is known to have a TDS greater than 1,000 mg/L, gross alpha must be analyzed using an appropriate method, e.g., EPA 00-02, EPA 900.0.
 Additionally, if the reported gross alpha activity is less than or equal to 15 pCi/L and the uncertainty of the adjusted gross alpha analysis is greater than or equal to 15 pCi/L is acceptable (e.g. $36 \pm 21$ pCi/L would be acceptable since the low range is at 15 pCi/L).
 Please utilize the appropriate method to minimize the uncertainty.
-See Profile R analyte list on the Division's website for additional information. - (10) As used herein, the discharge endpoint is the furthest downgradient point reached by a surface discharge.

-- (11) For each surface discharge, take a photograph looking downgradient showing the discharge endpoint(10) for visual evidence that the discharge flowed to that point but no further. - (12) Monitor the endpoint(10) location of each surface discharge daily, but in the monitoring report required in Part II.B.1., include only the furthest down-gradient location and photograph(11), and the maximum flow distance, reached during the quarter. - (13) As used herein, the discharge inflow point is the point where water discharged from a particular outfall comingles with a surface water body or enters an otherwise dry stream channel, whichever occurs first.
-Provide the type of receiving body (e.g., creek, river, wetland, pond, lake, reservoir, dry channel, etc.), receiving body name, if it has one, and inflow point location.
+See Profile R analyte list on the Division's website for additional information. - (11) As used herein, the discharge endpoint is the furthest downgradient point reached by a surface discharge. - (12) For each surface discharge, take a photograph looking downgradient showing the discharge endpoint(11) and visual evidence that the discharge flowed to that point but not any further. - (13) Monitor the endpoint(11) location of each surface discharge daily, but in the monitoring report required in Part II.B.1., include only the furthest downgradient location and photograph(12), and the maximum flow distance, reached during the quarter. - (14) As used herein, the discharge inflow point is the point where water discharged from a particular outfall comingles with a surface water body or enters an otherwise dry stream channel, whichever occurs first.
+Provide the type of receiving body (e.g., creek, river, wetland, pond, lake, reservoir, dry channel, etc.), receiving body name, if it has one, and inflow point location(2).
 Estimate the total volume of discharge water that flows into the receiving body and the duration of the discharge to the receiving body.
 Specify whether or not the discharge to surface water or stream channel occurred during a storm event, and if so, report the storm duration and total amount of precipitation.
-If there is no discharge to a surface water or stream channel, there is no inflow point monitoring requirement. - E. Quarterly and annual monitoring reports and release reporting shall be in accordance with Part II.B. - F. All sampling and analytical accuracy shall be in accordance with Part II.E.
+If there is no discharge to a surface water or stream channel, there is no inflow point monitoring requirement. - E. Quarterly and annual monitoring reports and release reporting shall be in accordance with Part II.B. - F. All sampling and analytical accuracy shall be in accordance with Part II.E. - G. Permit Limitations - 1.
+Failure to meet a Schedule of Compliance date or requirement. - 2.
+All analytical samples shall be analyzed as mentioned in the Footnotes or Section II.E, as applicable. - 3.
+The maximum instantaneous surface discharge flow rate from an individual outfall is 50 gpm.
+The maximum total Project daily surface discharge for all outfalls combined is 72,000 gpd.